Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Conclusions

 On the data and experimental side, longer training windows and multi–trajectory ensembles (temperatures, couplings) are suggested to help pin down kernel tails and reduce nonuniqueness~\cite{BreuerPetruccione2002,RivasHuelga2012,deVegaAlonso2017}.
-To address this more expensive computation, one may consider fast history evaluation via convolution–quadrature/FFT methods~\cite{Lubich1988} and sum–of–exponentials compressions for kernels to reduce cost from $O(N_t^2)$ to near $O(N_t\log N_t)$, making larger grids and tighter tolerances practical.
+We also briefly comment that because the method learns the reduced kernel from trajectories regardless of what generates them, the same pipeline applies to non-bosonic environments such as spin baths, where the bath enters only through different data.
+To address this more expensive computation, fast history evaluation via convolution–quadrature/FFT methods~\cite{Lubich1988} and sum–of–exponentials compressions reduce cost from $O(N_t^2)$ to near $O(N_t\log N_t)$; Table~\ref{tab:rabi-errors} shows the FFT route agreeing with the direct sum to machine precision while running $32\times$ to $2.2\times10^{3}$ faster across the record lengths tested, making larger grids and tighter tolerances practical.

-With all of this in mind, we invite others to take this minimal baseline as a starting point, preserve the simple-first ethos, and advance structure preserving, scalable, and provably stable methods for interpretable learning of non-Markovian dynamics in open quantum settings.
+As a last comment, we note that yet another interpretation of non-identifiability phenomenon can be made in the frequency domain.
+Transforming Eq.~\eqref{eq:State}, the kernel enters through

+It is reasonable to expect that the data constrain $\hat B$ near the transition frequencies and within the decoherence linewidth set by the relaxation rate.
+This is complementary to the persistency-of-excitation condition of linear system identification~\cite{Ljung1999}.
+Once the response has decayed, a longer time window refines the frequencies already covered without reaching new ones.
+Our numerics suggest that the directions and frequencies the data leave unconstrained are those the kernel does not act through.

+The methodology of this paper returns an effective kernel, accurate where the bath shapes the qubit dynamics and undetermined elsewhere, with the conditioning quantified by Eq.~\eqref{eq:gen-eig} and the error localization by Eqs.~\eqref{eq:cum-err}--\eqref{eq:cum-data}.
+The decomposition also gives design guidance as follows.
+The high-response directions are dominated by the numerators of the population kernels, and the unconstrained tail by the denominators of the coherence kernels, so an efficient ansatz should spend parameters on the former and fix or share the latter.
+We develop that structured parametrization (alongside the many other computational bells and whistles discussed throughout) in follow-up work, as we look toward learning non-Markovian state dynamics in difficult scenarios that go beyond the single qubit setting.